Ignemia/Frai/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make Personal Chatter better for everyone.
+Your contributions help make Frai better for everyone.
 Every contribution matters, no matter how small.

 Happy coding! 🚀